Code-Institute-Submissions/ci-propt-studios/README.md

 ## Testing

 The user is presented with a landing (home) page.
-Website can be navigated using the navingation links at the top-right of the page.
+The website can be navigated using the navigation links at the top-right of the page.
 Call to action button in the jumbotron element scrolls down the page to the 'What we offer' section of the website.
 Image to the right in all jumbotrons is hidden on mobile to save precious horizontal viewport space.
-Scrolling down the page user can see user testemonials and scrolling further profiles of trainers with their short bios.
+Scrolling down the page user can see user testimonials and scrolling further profiles of trainers with their short bios.
 Social media profile links are located under bios (these have been intentionally left out, refer to *Features Left to Implement* section).
-All of these link open in new tab using _blank attribute.
+All of these links open in a new tab using _blank attribute.
 Scrolling down user is presented with a Google Maps map showing the gym location.
-Map is interactive and scales down well to all resolutions.
+The map is interactive and scales down well to all resolutions.

-Under Classes and Timetables page user is presented with a range of classes the gym offers.
-Scrolling down, user can view the timetable which is presented in a image format.
+Under Classes and Timetables page the user is presented with a range of classes the gym offers.
+Scrolling down, user can view the timetable which is presented in an image format.
 By clicking the button below the image, a new tab opens with the PNG image which user can save onto their device.

-Gallery page has no user interaction, animations of hidden from viewport images are achieved using Animate On Scroll library - refer to *Acknowledgements* section
+The gallery page has no user interaction, animations of hidden from viewport images are achieved using Animate On Scroll library - refer to *Acknowledgements* section

-Contact us page contains a contact us form with 5 elements - name (required), email (required), phone number (not required), drop down selection of what the user's query relates to and a text field (required).
-If any of the required fields are left blank, user is promted to enter them again.
-Similarly if the email address is in wrong fromat (ie. missing @ sign) user will be promted to enter valid email adddress.
+Contact us page contains a contact us form with 5 elements - name (required), email (required), phone number (not required), drop-down selection of what the user's query relates to and a text field (required).
+If any of the required fields are left blank, the user is prompted to enter them again.
+Similarly, if the email address is in the wrong format (ie. missing @ sign) user will be prompted to enter valid email address.
 Submit button currently has no action (refer to *Features Left to Implement* section)

-This has been tested using (all on Macbook Pro with macOS 10.15.3):
+This has been tested using (all on 13" Macbook Pro with macOS 10.15.3 + on an external 24" display):

 + Google Chrome 80.0.3987.132
 + Opera 67.0.3575.79